Amsterdam/ggw-dashboard/README.md

 When receiving a new file:
 - Convert the new std file to json using a csv2json utility (e.g. https://www.csvjson.com/csv2json)
 - Copy the std.json to static/tmp/std.json

+Reed the extra information from this [Readme file](./static/tmp/README.md)

 ### gebieden - Names of gebieden